ip-tools/python-epo-ops-client/README.md

 ### Storage

-The Storage object is responsible for knowing how to update the historical record with each request (`Storage.update()`), making sure to observe the one minute rolling window rule, and be able to calculate how long to wait before issuing the next request (`Storage.delay_for()`).
+The Storage object is responsible for:

+1. Knowing how to update the historical record with each request (`Storage.update()`), making sure to observe the one minute rolling window rule.
+2. Calculating how long to wait before issuing the next request (`Storage.delay_for()`).

-Currently the only Storage type provided is SQLite, but you can easily write your own Storage type (such as file, Redis, etc.).
-Just pass the Storage object when you're instantiating a Client object.
+Currently the only Storage backend provided is SQLite, but you can easily write your own Storage backend (such as file, Redis, etc.).
+To use a custom Storage type, just pass the Storage object when you're instantiating a Client object.
 See `epo_ops.throttle.storages.Storage` for more implementation details.

 ---

 ## Tests

-Tests are written using pytest.
+Tests are written using [pytest][].
 To run the tests:

-1. Register a OPS user login with EPO
+1. [Register a OPS user login with EPO][OPS registration]
 2. Create an app
 3. Record the app's consumer key and secret in `tests/secrets.py` (see `secrets.py.example`)